earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 ## Introduction: Goals and Dataset Description

-This document describes the structure of the NASA MUR SST dataset and the [Icechunk](https://icechunk.io) datasets we are creating from this dataset.
+This document describes the structure of the NASA MUR SST dataset and the virtual [Icechunk](https://icechunk.io) dataset created from it.
+In the future, we plan to create a native Zarr version of this dataset as well, to optimized for time series generation.

 ### Goals: